 What happens?

 The Tokaidō was Japan’s main east-west route linking Edo (Tokyo) with Kyoto during the Edo period.
 This is a fun excuse for the locals to put on fancy dress and pretend to be samurai, geisha, courtesans, and other historical characters.
-The Oiran Dochu — courtesan procession — won’t happen in 2023.
+The Oiran Dochu — courtesan procession — will be back for 2024.

 Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.